pointov/xmrig-mod/README.md

 # Mod Features
-* Pause mining when Task Manager is oppen resume mining when Task Manager is closed
+* Pause mining when Task Manager is oppen
+  - Resume mining when Task Manager is closed

 * Drop to appdata
 * Protect file